Dr Adam Strickson

 Wingbeats: libretti, poems, commentary and photo documentation of Amy’s Last Dive and Flight Paths.
 To be published by Valley Press, Scarborough, November 2012.
 Editor and principal contributor.

-Libretto for dramatic cantata, for Priory 900 (Bridlington), July 2013.
+Libretto and production for Sailing to the Marvellous dramatic cantata, for Priory 900 (Bridlington), July 2013.
 Composer: Cheryl Frances-Hoad.

 Poet in Residence for Trinity Centre, Leeds (to April 2013)